I left school before finishing my final year not knowing exactly what I wanted to do but knowing I wanted to do work that didn’t feel like work.

 So why did it happen?
 I moved away from doing work that was right for me and started listening to messages from other people about what I should be doing.
 As a result my income dropped and my motivation disappeared.

-It was only when I was offered a great development opportunity that I declined that I got help.
+It was only when I was offered a great development opportunity that I had to decline that I got help.
+I started to figure out why I was struggling and then did some research on how others had dealt with challenges in their careers which helped me to develop a 5 step process for creating sustainable career success.
 I had a few false starts along the way which made the process slower than it could have been.
-That’s because I wasn’t clear on what authentic success meant for me.
+That’s because I was fearful of giving up what I had and I wasn’t clear on what authentic success meant for me.
 Once I figured that out the decision on what to do next was much easier.

 Where to from here